Prukutu/AOES-CLIM-WorkingWithData/_episodes/01-intro.md

 1. Launch a Jupyter notebook on a COLA server.
 As a reminder, its best to launch it from your home directory, then you can get to any other directory from within your notebook.

-2. Create a new notebook and save it as Subsetting.
+2. Create a new notebook and save it as Subsetting.ipynb

 3. Import the standard set of packages we use: